binomfx/UNISX-Project/INDEX-idea.md

 4)	We get the values of quotes using the API of the Marketstock service.

-5)	The list of stocks and the current value of K are contained in the INDEX.json file.
+5)	The list of stocks and the current value of K are contained in the INDEX.json file:

-6)	The rules for including stocks in the index basket and calculating the K value are published in UMI and on the service's website (in the description of the tool).

-7)	The INDEX.json file is stored in IPFS, a link to it is stored in the smart contract of the perpetual tool.

-8)	When changing the composition of the index, the link to the new file is changed in the smart contract by voting.

-9)	Therefore, malicious modification of the index composition is impossible.

-10)	The implementation of the pricefid provides for the calculation of the index based on the list of shares from the INDEX.json file received by reference from a smart contract.

-11)	INDEX.json file format:

 ```
 [